mangalam-research/btw/tech_notes.rst

 Notes from Actual Upgrades
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+- 1.3.1 to 1.4.0: The upgrade window was scheduled for 2016/04/06 at
+  8:00-12:00 EDT.
+I actually got busy with something else and did not
+  begin until 8:10.
+The upgrade was finished by about 10:28.

 - 1.2.x to 1.3.0: The upgrade window was scheduled for 2015/08/19 at
   11:00-12:00 EDT.
 I began preparing at around 10:40 EDT so as to get
   a head start with the steps that could be performed before the